epos-eu/opensource-kubernetes/README.md

-# EPOS Open Source - Docker installer
+# EPOS Open Source - Kubernetes installer

 ## Introduction

-EPOS Open Source - Docker installer is part of the EPOS Open Source project for local installation using Docker.
+EPOS Open Source - Kubernetes installer is part of the EPOS Open Source project for local installation using Kubernetes.
-It contains a set of docker images to deploy the EPOS ecosystem.
+It contains a set of Kubernetes images to deploy the EPOS ecosystem.

 Use `epos-<os>-<architecture>` binary to spin up local environment on Linux, Mac OS X or Windows.